How To Write Fractions As A Percentage

 Historical Context

 The concept of percentages has ancient roots, tracing back to the Roman Empire.
-As early as the reign of Augustus, the Romans used fractions based on 100, known as centesima rerum venalium, to calculate taxes on goods sold at auction.
+Now, as early as the reign of Augustus, the Romans used fractions based on 100, known as centesima rerum venalium, to calculate taxes on goods sold at auction.
 This system allowed for standardized calculations across different transactions, laying the groundwork for the modern concept of percentages.

 Methods for Conversion